yaohua405/DNS/README.md

 # DNS
-DNS query equivelent to function of Windows command prompt 'nslookup' command or Unix 'dig' command, motivations understanding the DNS command from the a transport layer perspective
+DNS query equivelent to function of Windows command prompt 'nslookup' command or Unix 'dig' command, motivations were to purse understanding the DNS protocol from the a transport layer perspective

 Important Concepts: